Creating and Running a VitePress Project with ServBay

 Prerequisites

-- ServBay Installation: ServBay should be installed on your macOS system.
-If it’s not installed yet, see the ServBay Installation Guide.
+- Install ServBay: Make sure ServBay is installed on your system.
+Refer to the ServBay Installation Guide.

-Start by opening your terminal.
-It’s recommended to create your project folder under ServBay’s default web root
+Open your terminal application.
+It’s recommended to create your project folder in ServBay’s default web root directory to simplify later configuration.

 1